yusukebe/vite-ssr-components/README.md

 That's it!
 The plugin automatically:

-- Detects Script/Link components in your SSR code
+- Scans your source files for Script/Link components
+- Detects the referenced files from component attributes
-- Adds the referenced files to Vite's build input
+- Adds the detected files to Vite's build input
 - Configures client build settings
 - Enables SSR hot reload